 However, it is important to note that the card does not cover your health care costs while abroad if you are travelling in order to obtain treatment for an illness or injury that you had before travelling.
 Nor does the card cover you for private sector health care providers.

-June plans to go to Spain for a short holiday.
+June is an Irish national and is resident in Ireland.
+She plans to go to Spain for a short holiday.
 While she is in good health, she is worried about healthcare if she becomes ill while abroad.
 As a citizen of the EU, does she have any entitlement to healthcare in Spain or in any other Member State of the EU?

-As a national of an EU Member State, June and members of her family are entitled to free or reduced cost necessary medical treatment in any EU country as well as Iceland, Norway, Liechtenstein and Switzerland.
+As a resident of an EU Member State, June is entitled to free or reduced cost necessary medical treatment in any EU country as well as Iceland, Norway, Liechtenstein and Switzerland.
 If she falls ill, she should present at the nearest public hospital with her European Health Insurance Card.
 She will be given the same medical treatment as a Spanish national would receive.

 Only publicly funded treatment is included in the European Health Insurance Card scheme – each country operates its own rules for medical provision.
 In some countries, medical treatment is free, in others you pay part of the cost; in others you pay the total cost and then claim a refund.